VanessaMancia/sudden-network-slowdown/README.md

 # Incident Investigation Report

 ## 📚 **Scenario:**
-I noticed a significant network performance degradation on some of the older devices attached to the network in the `10.0.0.0/16` network.
-After ruling out external DDoS attacks, the security team suspects something might be going on internally.
-All traffic originating from within the local network is by default allowed by all hosts.
-There is also unrestricted use of PowerShell and other applications in the environment.
-It’s possible someone is either downloading large files or doing some kind of port scanning against hosts in the local network.
+During routine monitoring, the server team reported significant performance degradation affecting legacy systems in the `10.0.0.0/16` network.
+While external DDoS attacks were ruled out, internal traffic remained unrestricted.

+Observation: The `r3dant-ls-lab6` device exhibited abnormal network behavior.
+Network traffic originating from internal hosts is unrestricted.
+There is also unrestricted use of PowerShell in the environment.

+Hypothesis: The security team suspected unauthorized scanning or data movement inside the network.
 ---

 ## 📊 **Incident Summary and Findings**

 Goal: Gather relevant data from logs, network traffic, and endpoints.
-Consider inspecting the logs for excessive successful/failed connections from any devices.
+Consider inspecting the logs for excessive successful / failed connections from any devices.
 If discovered, pivot and inspect those devices for any suspicious file or process events.

 Activity: Ensure data is available from all key sources for analysis.

-Ensure the relevant tables contain recent logs:
-DeviceNetworkEvents
-DeviceFileEvents
-DeviceProcessEvents
+- `DeviceNetworkEvents`
+- `DeviceFileEvents`
+- `DeviceProcessEvents`

 ```kql
 DeviceFileEvents